 In 1949 a group of 20 flower bulb exporters came up with a plan to use the estate for a permanent exhibition of spring-flowering bulbs, signaling the birth of Keukenhof as a spring park.
 The park opened its gates to the public in 1950 and was an instant success, with 236,000 visitors in the first year alone.
-In 2016 the 67th edition of Keukenhof is taking place, with the Golden Age as its theme.
-During the last 66 years Keukenhof has grown into a world-famous attraction.
+In 2017 the 68th edition of Keukenhof is taking place, with Dutch Design as its theme.
+During the last 67 years Keukenhof has grown into a world-famous attraction.

 Keukenhof is the international and independent showcase for the Dutch floricultural sector, with a special emphasis on flower bulbs.
 In the space of eight weeks Keukenhof shows what the Dutch floricultural sector has to offer.
 The focus in the park is on the 7 million spring-flowering bulbs, in which the 100 participating companies show their living catalogue.
 In more than 20 flower shows, 500 flower growers present an enormous variety of cut flowers and pot plants.